adava/CnCHunter/README.md

     allow br-wan

 # Execution
-If you completed the **Installation** steps, you're ready to execute RiotMan and analyze an IoT malware.
+If you completed the **Installation** steps, you're ready to execute CnCHunter and analyze an IoT malware.
 Currently, only MIPS 32BE samples can be analyzed.
 You would need three inputs for your analyis:
 * **a malware sample**: we placed a gafgyt malware sample (the old malware sample we mention in our BlackHat 2021 paper) in the malware/malware folder.
 Extract by